FixTheCode/jupyter/README.md

     - Google Speech Recognition API

 ## Machine Learning (ML)
-This example take an historic file of stock quotes and uses machine learning to predict the future stock prices using various techniques.
+This example takes an historic file of stock quotes and uses machine learning to predict the future stock prices using various techniques.

+## Text Mining

+## Cognitive Search

 ## Statistical Analysis